By Ding Wang, MD and Catherine Jenovai

 PARP inhibitors are drugs that specifically target cancer cells with mutations in some of the genes involved in repairing damaged DNA.
 In people with BRCA mutations, the BRCA repair pathways do not function properly and are unable to repair certain types of DNA damage.
 This can lead to cancer developing.
 By treating with a PARP inhibitor, such as olaparib, both DNA repair pathways will be shut off in the cancer cells, which makes the cancer cells more likely to respond to treatment.

 Mediola is an important clinical trial.
 It’s a Phase I/II study combining both of these mechanisms to target cancer cells.
 First patients received the PARP inhibitor Olaparib for 4 weeks, then they will receive both Olaparib and an immunotherapy drug called MEDI4736 (known as an “Anti-PDL-1” drug) that helps the immune system attack cancer cells.
 All patients enrolled in this study will be given the study medications, a combination of both MEDI4736 and olaparib, after the initial four-week period of taking olaparib alone.

-Patients with a BRCA mutation who are diagnosed with platinum-sensitive relapsed ovarian cancer or HER2-negative metastatic breast cancer are eligible.
+Patients with a BRCA mutation who are diagnosed with platinum-sensitive relapsed ovarian cancer.
 Patients with relapsed small cell lung cancer or gastric cancer (including gastroesophageal junction adenocarcinoma) would be eligible to participate even if they don’t carry a BRCA mutation.
 Patients who participated on PARP inhibitor trials, but were randomized to receive placebo or physician’s choice therapy, are allowed to participate in MEDIOLA.

 Learn more about MEDIOLA